-- Never attempt to open for any reason. - Do not expose the battery to water. - Do not expose the battery to heat. - Do not store in locations where the temperature may exceed 40 °C. - Charge only at ambient temperatures between 10 °C and 40 °C. - Charge only using the charger provided with the applaince/tool.
-Using the wrong charger could result in an electric shock or overheating of the battery. - When disposing of batteries, follow the instructions given in the section "Protecting the environment".
+- Never attempt to open for any reason. - Do not expose the battery to water. - Do not store in locations where the temperature may exceed 40 °C. - Charge only at ambient temperatures between 10 °C and 40 °C - Charge only using the charger provided with the tool. - When disposing of batteries, follow the instructions given in the section "Protecting the environment".